Sayvai/python-django-littlelemon/README.md

 - `restaurant/tables/<int:pk>` - [GET, PUT, DELETE] Get and manipulate table booking for the currently authenticated valid user.
 Only authenticated users (e.g. admin, registered user) can access this endpoint, provided a valid token in the header.

 ## Unit Tests

+The unit test cases are located in the `restaurant/tests/` app-level package directory.

 To run the unit tests, run the following command in the terminal: